lognorman20/zk-dog-oracle/README.md

 All oracle code can be found under the `dog-api` directory.

+This project is fully deployed on the web.
+To run this oracle live on the web, go to `https://shark-app-b55zg.ondigitalocean.app/dog/random/[INSERT RANDOM NUMBER HERE]` to get a random dog picture.

 To launch the oracle server locally, run the following command:
 ```
 node dog-api/index.js
 ```
 Then, go to your web browser and type in the link `http://localhost:3000/dog/random/[INSERT RANDOM NUMBER HERE]` to get a random dog picture that is signed using Mina's cryptographic functions.
 For instance, after running the above command, go to the following link on your browser: `http://localhost:3000/dog/random/8`.

-This project is also fully deployed on the web.
-To run this oracle live on the web, go to `https://shark-app-b55zg.ondigitalocean.app/dog/random/[INSERT RANDOM NUMBER HERE]` to get a random dog picture.

 ## Using the oracle from a zkApp